html5rocks/updates.html5rocks.com.new/_posts/2011-12-10-Transferable-Objects-Lightning-Fast-.md

 ### Faster is better

 Structured cloning is great, but it's still a copy operation.
 The overhead of passing a 32MB `ArrayBuffer` to a Worker can be hundreds of milliseconds.
-New versions of Chrome [contain](http://trac.webkit.org/changeset/101682) a huge performance improvement for message passing, called [Transferable Objects](http://dev.w3.org/html5/spec/common-dom-interfaces.html#transferable-objects).
+New versions of browsers contain a huge performance improvement for message passing, called [Transferable Objects](http://dev.w3.org/html5/spec/common-dom-interfaces.html#transferable-objects).

 With transferable objects, data is transferred from one context to another.
 It is zero-copy, which vastly improves the performance of sending data to a Worker.
 Think of it as pass-by-reference if you're from the C/C++ world.
 However, unlike pass-by-reference, the 'version' from the calling context is no longer available once transferred to the new context.
 For example, when transferring an `ArrayBuffer` from your main app to Worker, the original `ArrayBuffer` is cleared and no longer usable.
 Its contents are (quiet literally) transferred to the Worker context.

-To play with transferables, there's a new version of `postMessage()` in Chrome/V8 that supports transferable objects:
+To play with transferables, there's a new version of `postMessage()` that supports transferable objects:

 {% highlight javascript %}
 worker.webkitPostMessage(arrayBuffer, [arrayBuffer]);